BCAppsLimited/BankValidator/index.md

 # Grid navigation
 grid_navigation:
     - title: Overview
-      excerpt: In this section you'll find basic information about the NZ Bank Account Validator, what it does and how the validation works.
+      excerpt: In this section you'll find basic information about the Bank Validator, what it does and how the validation works.
 Read this section to help you decide if this is the right extension for you.
       cta: Read more
       url: /overview
     - title: Install Guide